-Fitch Ratings, Moody's Investors Service, Inc. and Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business, have assigned ratings of "AAA," "Aaa," and "AAA," respectively, to the Bonds.
+Fitch Ratings, Moody's Investors Service, Inc. and S&P Global Ratings, a division of S&P Global Inc., have assigned ratings of "AAA", "Aaa" and "AAA" respectively, to the Bonds.
 An explanation of the significance of such ratings may be obtained from the company furnishing the rating.
 The ratings reflect only the respective views of such rating companies and the Board and the Underwriters make no representation as to the appropriateness of the ratings.
 There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by any or all of such rating companies if, in the judgment of any or all companies, circumstances so warrant.
 Any such downward revision or withdrawal of such ratings, or any of them, may have an adverse effect on the market price of the Bonds.